SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Charts/Line_and_area_chart.md

    - *Show real-time trend data*: If real-time trending is available, this box allows you to set the chart to display real-time trending instead of average trending.

    - *Show average*: Available from DataMiner 10.0.13 onwards, if *Show real-time trend data* is not selected.
 Displays the average trend data.
 By default, this is enabled.
-From DataMiner 10.3.3/10.4.0 onwards, this setting will also be taken into account when you export the chart to CSV.
+From DataMiner 10.3.3/10.4.0 onwards, this setting will also be taken into account when you export the chart to CSV. <!-- RN 35311 -->

    - *Show minimum*: Available from DataMiner 10.0.13 onwards, if *Show real-time trend data*/Stack trend lines is not selected.
 Displays the minimum trend data.
 By default, this is disabled.
-From DataMiner 10.3.3/10.4.0 onwards, this setting will also be taken into account when you export the chart to CSV.
+From DataMiner 10.3.3/10.4.0 onwards, this setting will also be taken into account when you export the chart to CSV. <!-- RN 35311 -->

    - *Show maximum*: Available from DataMiner 10.0.13 onwards, if *Show real-time trend data*/Stack trend lines is not selected.
 Displays the maximum trend data.
 By default, this is disabled.
-From DataMiner 10.3.3/10.4.0 onwards, this setting will also be taken into account when you export the chart to CSV.
+From DataMiner 10.3.3/10.4.0 onwards, this setting will also be taken into account when you export the chart to CSV. <!-- RN 35311 -->

    - *Group by*: In case the component displays trending for multiple parameters, this box allows you to specify how the graphs should be grouped.
 One graph will be displayed per group.
 The default setting (from DataMiner 10.3.2/10.4.0 onwards<!-- RN 35160 -->) is *All together*.